Industrial Temperature & Humidity Sensor Sourcing China

 - Long cable runs (>100m) in noisy electrical environments: both are adequate, but Modbus with proper shielding is more tolerant of voltage spikes

+When dealing with harsh environments, the ingress protection rating is crucial.
 IP65 certifies protection against dust ingress and directed water jets (12.5 L/min from any direction).
-IP67 adds 30-minute submersion to 1 meter.
-For most industrial HVAC, cold storage, and outdoor enclosure applications, IP65 is sufficient.
+IP67 adds 30-minute submersion to 1 meter depth.
+For most industrial HVAC, cold storage, and outdoor enclosure applications, IP65 is sufficient to ensure long-term durability.

 The weak point in IP-rated sensor enclosures is the cable gland.
 Confirm: